mickmaccallum/Stone/README.md

 # Stone

 A Swift library for communicating with a Phoenix server via Web Sockets.
-You know, two birds, one stone?...
+You know, two birds, one Stone?...

 This will be built within the next couple weeks.
 Check back soon!